TileDB-Inc/TileDB-Cloud-Py/tiledb/cloud/rest_api/docs/FavoritesApi.md

-Fetch all array favorites of connected user
+Fetch a page of array favorites of connected user

 ### Example